 If you’re a Moroccan Decor enthusiast, you are pretty sure you own a Moroccan Leather pouf, if not more than one.
 It is pretty, chic and comfortable, so I bet you are wondering how are you supposed to take care of it and keep it in tip-top shape.

-Fear no More, we are here today to help you and to guide you in a few easy steps.
-I will be showing today, “How to take care of your Moroccan Leather ottoman“.
+Fear not, we are here today to guide you in a few easy steps to show “How to take care of your Moroccan Leather Ottoman“.

 Taking care of your Moroccan Leather Ottoman

-Whether you use your Pouf as extra seating, a footstool , or an occasional table; Use these tips i’m going to give you to take care of your Moroccan Leather Pouf and help it last you years and years.
+The good thing about Moroccan Leather Poufs is that they will last you a very long while before needing some kind of serious attention.
+However, when they do need attention, it should be given quickly.
+Whether you use your Pouf as extra seating, a footstool, or an occasional table, use these tips to take care of your Moroccan Leather Pouf to help it last you years and years.

 Key Tips to keep your Leather Pouf in Tip-Top shape

-- Use a dry microfibre cloth, and wipe regularly to remove any collected dust or dirt from shoes.
-As another option, give it a vacuum from time to time, with a soft brush attachment.
+- Use a dry microfibre cloth, and wipe regularly to remove any dust or dirt collected through use.
+Alternatively, give it a vacuum from time to time, with a soft brush attachment.

 - Don’t use hard brushes, such as scrub brushes and course brushes.
 These can leave deep damaging scratches on your pouf, which can be difficult to remove later.